 Our policy for grades within the organisation is to apply an objective assessment of the relative 'size and value' of all our roles using a formal job evaluation process.
 Posts are graded through the HAY Job Evaluation Scheme and this process measures the requirements of the role against the key criteria of Know How, Problem Solving and Accountability when all the duties are being performed and the employee is fully effective in the role.
 Job evaluators are drawn from different parts of the organisation and trained to use the HAY scheme; every panel has one trade union representative as part of the panel.
 The Lowest Paid employees are defined as those whose posts have HAY points of 43 to 66 which place them into grade 2 of the pay scale, the same process is applied to Chief Officers whose roles are evaluated at the highest level of points.
-It is the policy of the organisation to refer to the HAY salary data for Local Government and to reflect the median salary for grades below Head of Service and upper quartile at Head of Service and above.
-Since 2011 the council has 'bottom loaded' the annual pay award so that the percentage increase for the lowest paid was greater than those on higher salaries; in 2013 the council moved the lowest pay band in line with the Living Wage giving a significant increase to the low paid, the council has continued to match the Living wage since this point.
+It is the policy of the organisation to refer to the HAY salary data for Local Government and to reflect the median salary for the south east public and not for profit sector.
+Since 2011 the council has 'bottom loaded' the annual pay award so that the percentage increase for the lowest paid was greater than those on higher salaries; in 2013 the council moved the lowest pay band in line with the Living Wage giving a significant increase to the low paid, the council has continued to match the Living wage since this point and currently pays in excess of the National Living Wage.